Central Powers: Africa

 The German Empire was late to colonization, only beginning overseas expansion in the 1870s and 1880s.
 Colonization was opposed by much of the government, including chancellor Otto von Bismarck, but it became a colonial power after participating in the Berlin Conference.
 Then, private companies were founded and began settling parts of Africa, the Pacific, and China.
 Later these groups became German protectorates and colonies.

 Cameroon was a German colony existing from 1884 until its complete occupation in 1915.
-It was ceded to France as a League of Nations Mandate at the war's end.
+It was ceded to France as a League of Nations mandate at the war's end.

 German East Africa was founded in 1885 and expanded to include modern-day Tanzania (except Zanzibar), Rwanda, Burundi, and parts of Mozambique.
 It was the only German colony to not be fully conquered during the war, with resistance by commander Paul von Lettow-Vorbeck lasting until November 1918.
 Later it was surrendered to the Allies in 1919 and split between the Belgian Congo, Portuguese Mozambique, and the newly founded colony of Tanganyika.

-South West Africa, modern-day Namibia, came under German rule in 1885 and was absorbed into South Africa following its invasion in 1915.
+South West Africa, modern-day Namibia, came under German rule in 1885 and was made into a League of Nations mandate of South Africa following its invasion in 1915.

 Togoland, now part of Ghana, was made a German protectorate in 1884.
 However, after a swift campaign, it was occupied by the Allies in 1915 and divided between French Togoland and British Togoland.

 Asia

 The Jiaozhou Bay Leased Territory was a German dependency in East Asia leased from China in 1898.
 Japanese forces occupied it following the Siege of Tsingtao.

-The Austrian Empire had a foreign concession in Tianjin which was swiftly invaded by China in 1917.
+The Austro-Hungarian Empire had a foreign concession in Tianjin which was swiftly invaded by China in 1917.
 The German concessions in Tianjin and Hankou were also invaded.